 Families: We are still here for you, as we always have been.
 Please be patient if you do not directly reach the office on your first attempt.

-- Long Hold Times/Voicemail: please leave a message indicating your need, and include a return phone number.
+- If You Receive Voicemail During Normal Hours: please leave a message indicating your need, and include a return phone number.
 We will return your call.
 Please do not call repeatedly, hang up, or attempt to call 911 for a non-urgent matter.

-- Report Requests: requests may not be processed during the state of emergency, or may be delayed.
+- Report Requests: requests may be delayed.
 If you have a truly urgent need, please contact the office.

 - Requests from insurance companies and law enforcement agencies will be processed as soon as possible.